Stochastic Thermodynamics of Social Imitation beyond Energetics: Imitation thermodynamics

 It is worth noticing that the current $I_1$ associated to the time-reversed trajectory verifies $I_1(\tilde{\gamma}_{[0,\tau]}) = N_-^{(1)}(\gamma_{[0,\tau]}) - N_+^{(1)}(\gamma_{[0,\tau]}) = - I_1 (\gamma_{[0,\tau]})$, since jumps up in the number of agents with opinion $A$ in the forward trajectory translate in jumps down in the time-reversed trajectory and vice versa.
 As a consequence, the probability of observing a given current value in the time-reversed process is related to the one of observing the opposite sign current in the forward one, that is $\tilde{\mathcal{P}}(I_1) = \mathcal{P}(-I_1)$, which in combination with the detailed fluctuation theorem in Eq.~\eqref{eq:DFT} leads to the following detailed fluctuation theorem for the currents:

 valid for the stationary state (for a proof see App.~\ref{apdx:stationary state details}).
 We note that the above fluctuation relation is stronger than Eq.~\eqref{eq:DFT} since it put constraints between the two tails (corresponding to positive and negative values of $I_1$) of the \emph{same} probability distribution $\mathcal{P}(I_1)$, with no explicit reference to the time-reversed process.
-It also immediately leads to the integral fluctuation relation, $\langle e^{-(\mu_1 - \mu_2) I_1} \rangle = 1$.
+It also immediately leads to the integral fluctuation relation, $\langle e^{-(\mu_1 - \mu_2) I_1} \rangle = 1$. { Socially, Eq.~\eqref{eq:Inference} implies that, during an arbitrary interval of time $\tau$, the probability of net opinion changes $I_1$ towards $A$ due to herding becomes exponentially greater (or lower) than the opposite changes $-I_1$ towards $B$ due to anti-conformity, as controlled by the difference in the reaction potentials $\mu_1 - \mu_2$.}

 The above strong detailed fluctuation theorem for the current $I_1$, is specially well-suited for inference applications~\cite{Andrieux06,Hayasi10}.
 In particular, it can be used to efficiently estimating the generalized chemical potential difference in the model $\mu_1 - \mu_2 \,(\,= 2 \ln \lambda)$, measuring the bias towards herding or anti-conformity from a linear regression.